 Around 90% of people with diabetes in the UK have type 2.
 It is serious condition and can be lifelong.

-If left untreated, high sugar levels in your blood can seriously damage parts of your body, including your eyes, heart and feet.
+Having type 2 diabetes without treatment means that high sugar levels in your blood can seriously damage parts of your body, including your eyes, heart and feet.
 These are called the complications of diabetes.
 But with the right treatment and care, you can live well with type 2 diabetes and reduce your risk of developing them.

 Learn more about diabetes complications.

 Learning how to live with type 2 diabetes can be challenging, but we’ll help you to discover what works for you.
 Some people can manage it through healthier eating, being more active or losing weight.
 But eventually most people will need medication to bring their blood sugar down to their target level.